codewars/docs/content/docs/settings.md

 ## Google Analytics

 Google Analytics is integrated via the `@gridsome/plugin-google-analytics` plugin.
-It needs your tracking id in order to work correctly, which can also be defined via `.env` file or hardcoded as needed.
+It needs your tracking ID to work correctly, which can also be defined via `.env` file or hardcoded as needed.

 If you don't want to use Google Analytics, simply delete this entry from your `plugins`.